Amir-Rastkhadiv/fun-gym/README.md

 -  The link in the scope chapter is from the [ReQuest](https://reqtest.com) website.

 - Figure 10 is available on the [altexSoft] website(https://www.altexsoft.com/blog/uxdesign/information-architecture/)

+- The hero image is from the [pickwizard](https://www.altexsoft.com/blog/uxdesign/information-architecture/) website.